soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 * Tell me a time when you did XYZ leadership principle in your past and what went well, and what could have been done better.

-During these ALP rounds, you have to prepare stories by taking what you have done in past in cases you may need to add a little extra even if you have not done to give the story a good shape.
-As an interviewer, if the candidate is not strong she may get caught in the act of bluffing if you unwrap the WHYs of the story.
+Preparing stories for ALP rounds is essential.
+To optimize your story, make sure to include all relevant details of what you have done in the past.
+If needed, add a little extra information to give the story a better shape.
+As an interviewer, if the candidate is not strong, they may be caught bluffing if you probe the WHYs of the story.

 ## Fourth round (API Designing)